zense/IIITB-StudentKit/docs/faq.md

   of IITs, their fees is nearly the same as that of IIITB

-  Also, IIITB provides much better facilities compared to most government colleges (single rooms, hot water etc)
+  Also, IIITB provides much better facilities compared to most government colleges (single rooms, hot water etc).

 12. **I am not able to pay the fee.
 Is any financial assistance available?**